Advanced-Vision-and-Learning-Lab/HLAST_DeepShip_ParameterEfficient/README.md

 This source code is licensed under the license found in the [`LICENSE`](LICENSE) file in the root directory of this source tree.

-This product is Copyright (c) 2025 A. Mohammadi, A. Dine and J. Peeples.
+This product is Copyright (c) 2025 A. Mohammadi, D. Carreiro, A. Dine and J. Peeples.
 All rights reserved.